aarondalao/socialMediaProject_DotNet7/README.md

 This solution will be using the following:
 - [React](https://react.dev/reference/react) - main Frontend Library for creating components
 - [Typescript](https://www.typescriptlang.org/docs/) - safe and stricter type checking
+- [Vite](https://v3.vitejs.dev/) - A much better Frontend tooling, performance-wise to replace Create-React-App, which is abandoned as of the 1st quarter of 2023.
 - [Semantic UI](https://semantic-ui.com/introduction/getting-started.html) - used for faster prototyping of CSS files
 - [Axios](https://axios-http.com/docs/intro) - HTTP API fetching
 - [MobX](https://mobx.js.org/react-integration.html) - for state management